smxi/acxi/README.txt

 acxi is a tool that syncs/converts lossless (flac, wav, raw) music libraries to compressed (mp3,ogg,opus) versions of the lossless library.
 It also can convert aif, raw, shn, and wav to flac.
-It also creates/checks md5, ffp files, tags your collection (read man page), embeds images, and much more.
+It also creates/checks md5, ffp files, tags your collection, embeds images, gets tags from your collection, and much more.
+Read the man page for specifics on how to use the features.
+Some are quite powerful but have a significant learning curve to use effectively.

 acxi is developed as features are requested or discovered useful.
 It will in general 'just work' for as long as it's installed, though it is a good idea to check for updates now and then since bugs get fixed, new features are added or extended.
 Changes will not break existing configurations.

+Most options where it makes sense have corresponding configuration items.

 --------------------------------------------------------------------------------
 TEST ACTIONS: